top of page

 Application Information:

-• No difference between in-state or out of state applicants on how they review applications
+• No difference between in-state or out-of-state applicants in how they review applications

 • GPA is recalculated unweighted 4.0 scale

-• High school curriculum and rigor comes into play with a qualitative review – core academic coursework – what have they elected to take as compared to what is offered.
-Each major considers context of academics – For example, Engineering will look to see if student has taken AP Calculus, AP Physics, etc.
+• High school curriculum and rigor come into play with a qualitative review – of core academic coursework – what have they elected to take compared to what is offered.
+Each major considers the context of academics – For example, Engineering will look to see if the student has taken AP Calculus, AP Physics, etc.

-• If the test scores aren’t in on time of deadline, they will not be considered for the deadline they are applying.
+• If the test scores aren’t in on time for the deadline, they will not be considered for the deadline they are applying.

-• Highest ACT composite score is considered, will not super-score-they want to see other sub-scores so students are asked to submit all scores.
+• The highest ACT composite score is considered, but will not super-score-they want to see other sub-scores, so students are asked to submit all scores.

-• There are too many well qualified students and it is hard to determine fit.
-Factors that help them determine who is a best fit for the MI community include extracurricular activities, leadership within those activities, awards, and recommendations from academic teacher.
+• There are too many well-qualified students, and it is hard to determine fit.
+Factors that help them determine who is the best fit for the MI community include extracurricular activities, leadership within those activities, awards, and recommendations from academic teachers.

-• Looking for interest in U Michigan: doesn’t track it, but want to see it in the essay about Why Michigan?
+• Looking for interest in U Michigan: doesn’t track it, but wants to see it in the essay about Why Michigan?
 And, Why XYZ major at Michigan?

-• Reading applications is not a rolling application, it doesn’t matter when the student submits, they all get the same consideration as long as they are submitted by deadline.
+• Reading applications is not a rolling application; it doesn’t matter when the student submits; they all get the same consideration as long as they are submitted by the deadline.

 • However, it doesn’t hurt to submit early.
 Michigan is very serious about deadlines.

-• Majority of 10-15K from MI application and all the other applications come from out of state applicants
+• The majority of 10-15K from MI applications, and all the other applications come from out-of-state applicants.

 • In-state students yield more readily.